-Hesperantha baurii subsp. baurii is a cormous perennial of the eastern grassland of South Africa from the Eastern Cape to Limpopo.
-It grows from the coast to the Drakensberg, also in Lesotho and Swaziland.
-The plant may reach a height of 50 cm, although usually much smaller.
+Hesperantha baurii subsp. baurii is a cormous perennial reaching heights around 50 cm, although usually much smaller.
 The corm has a flat base and is covered in hard layers of a woody tunic.
 Four narrow, linear leaves are grown, two at the base, the others up the flower stalk.

-H. baurii subsp. baurii has a stable population in its habitat early in the 21st century (Manning, 2009).
+The habitat is grassland.
+H. baurii subsp. baurii has a stable population in its habitat early in the 21st century (Manning, 2009; http://redlist.sanbi.org).